Telephone: 2834 7748

 Oyster C has got to be one of my favourite restaurants in Hong Kong, for oysters, sashimi and other seafoods in general.

 Oyster C is categorized as a “Western seafood restaurant”, but it actually has an eclectic menu, with seafood dishes, meat dishes, pastas and Japanese-style sashimi.
-It used to be situated in Happy Valley, but has later moved to its current location on Hing Fat Street in Tin Hau.
+It used to be situated in Happy Valley, but has later moved a couple times.
 The dimly-lit interior of the restaurant is simplistic, with a homely, retro touch to it.
 The restaurant is only open for dinners, and you should always make a booking in advance as it gets very busy in the weekends despite its inconvenient location!

 Besides the exquisite seafood, what my friends and I love the most about Oyster C is the free corkage – what can be better than a night with terrific seafood and abundant alcohol?
 Oyster C has certainly given us many happy, inebriated memories.

-(5) Finished with the seafood, I ordered a small portion Oyster C’s Daily Soup ($30), which was a cream of mushroom soup.
+Finished with the seafood, I ordered the Daily Soup ($30), which was a cream of mushroom soup.
 The soup was creamy and soothing, and its harmonious flavours were enhanced by a few drops of truffle oil.

-Conclusion: Meals at Oyster C typically cost around $600-800 per head, but for all the oysters, sashimi and steak that you have, it is worth every penny.
+Meals at Oyster C typically cost around $600-800 per head, which is a great deal for all the oysters, sashimi and steak that you can have.
 Oyster C will continue to be one of my favourite restaurants in Hong Kong!